Depression care in St. Charles County

 Brain Recovery Centers

-A Missouri mental-health clinic in St. Charles County focused on treatment-resistant depression and PTSD.
+A Missouri mental-health clinic in St. Peters (St. Charles County) that also serves St. Louis County, focused on treatment-resistant depression and PTSD.
 Offers FDA-approved Spravato (esketamine), TMS, and related therapies under physician supervision, with most insurance accepted including MO HealthNet.

 Towns this covers

-A St. Charles County clinic is a reasonable drive for residents of St. Peters, O'Fallon, St. Charles, Wentzville, Lake Saint Louis, Cottleville, Dardenne Prairie, and Weldon Spring, among others.
-If you live on the western or northern edge of St. Louis County, a St. Charles County location may actually be closer than a downtown hospital.
+Brain Recovery Centers serves both St. Charles County and St. Louis County, in person and by telemedicine.
+It is a reasonable drive for residents of St. Peters, O'Fallon, St. Charles, Wentzville, Lake Saint Louis, Cottleville, Dardenne Prairie, and Weldon Spring, among others.
+And if you live in western St. Louis County towns like Chesterfield, Wildwood, Town and Country, or Ballwin, a St. Charles County location may actually be closer than a downtown hospital.

 Recommended local provider